goneal26/pongo/README.md

 I originally started working on this language so that its interpreter could serve as my final project for my *Intro to Programming in C* course, with the goal of having the language's basic control flow, variables, functions, etc. implemented by the end of the project (with implementing Pongo's arrays as a stretch goal).
 These features will be in the Pongo 0.1 release, with arrays and other stretch goals being in the Pongo 0.2 release.

-Pongo somewhat fits into the C language family when it comes to syntax, mostly due to the use of semicolons to terminate statements and the use of `//` to mark an line comment.
+Pongo somewhat fits into the C language family when it comes to syntax, mostly due to the use of semicolons to terminate statements.
+From Python we get the use of `#` to mark a line comment.
 The semicolons were mostly added because it made the language much easier for the interpreter parse (as then I could just split-up the text by semicolons to get each instruction), as well as allowing for multiple instructions per line if the user desires.

 ## Data Types